 Already there have been positive experiences from the activities hosted by the group.
 There have been 4 fun days one filled with bouncy houses and a petting zoo.
 Another outreach was a back to school pool party.
 Our Tricks and Treats Family Fun Fall Festival was a great alternative to traditional trick-r-treating.
 These activities were designed for autism families.
 Our team works to make the events as sensory friendly as possible.
 One way of doing this is to limit the crowd.
 Another way is providing an environment of understanding which can produce a natural support system for families to relax and have fun without judgement.

 Another area that Reconnect 4 Autism wanted to make possible for families is the opportunity to experience movies in a theater.
 Malco Theaters was willing to allow Reconnect 4 Autism the opportunity to do just that by offering sensory friendly films in the Corinth cinema.
 Going to see the newest movie to come out is something that most families take for granted.
 To families who have children and other individuals with special needs going to a crowded, dark and loud movie theater can be a horrible experience so most give up or never even try.
-Reconnect has hosted 3 sensory friendly films so far with averaging over 100 in attendance.
+Reconnect has hosted many sensory friendly films with averaging over 100 in attendance.
 There have been new families at each film with success stories of a child “making it through their very first theater movie” as the parents have stated with excitement.
 To provide the sensory friendly environment Malco makes some easy adjustments to the setup of the theater which include the sound being left low and the lights being left up on dim so it’s not totally dark.
 These are also fragrance free so as to be respectful to those who may have allergies and sensitivities, so attendees are encouraged not to wear strong perfumes or colognes.
 Reconnect asks attendees to be mindful and understanding of the target audience.
 We encourage those in attendance to feel free to move around if needed or even dance and sing along with the movie.
 Kids have been seen doing just that.
 Anxiety has had children afraid to even enter the building but with the slight adjustment, those same kids have been up dancing and having a great time.
 Families have come prepared in 2 cars in case of the need for a dramatic exit, as they are used to, but with a sigh of relief by the end of the film parents are smiling with amazement of how their child actually made it and even had fun.

 Reconnect is excited to continue reaching out to more autism and special needs families.
 There are monthly sensory friendly films scheduled.
 These movies are open to all who have special needs and could benefit from a more sensory friendly opportunity.
 As we continue forward, we strive to make connections with various businesses and groups in the area so that we can offer the greatest opportunities for autism families to get out, be active, and most of all feel supported in all they do.